cncf/toc/tags/observability.md

 - Provide and maintain a vendor-neutral venue for relevant thought validation, discussion, and project feedback.
-- Provide a ladder for community members to become involved with the technical oversight of projects within the SIG's scope in an open, transparent, and inclusive way.
+- Provide a ladder for community members to become involved with the technical oversight of projects within the TAG's scope in an open, transparent, and inclusive way.

 ## Areas considered in Scope